Skip to Content

 keyColorAlgorithmically generated key colorNo – Derived from token ID

-isLoadingGlobal loading spinner flag for NFT‑related async operationsNo – Transient UI state
+isLoadingGlobal loading spinner flag primarily used by explicit refresh flowsNo – Transient UI state

-errorUI‑friendly error message from last failed operationNo – Transient UI state
+errorUI‑friendly error message for higher‑level flows (not set automatically by data hooks)No – Transient UI state

 hasUsedTokenGateWhether user has accessed gated contentYes – Persists across sessions

-isSwitchingAccountFlag set while the UI is waiting for new account dataNo – Temporary UI state
+isSwitchingAccountFlag set while the store is coordinating an account switch resetNo – Temporary UI/state coordination flag

 Action Methods